vineyard-bloom/pando-core-kotlin/doc/motivation.md

 Operations requiring an address ledger are one of the most common tasks employed by blockchain business applications.
 Some form of address ledger is required to send transactions.

+On top of that, BitEth was designed with the assumption that most use cases would only need light nodes with a minimal amount of data.
+Much of the current BitEth infrascture is only successfully operating because it is using light nodes, which have even less queryable data at their finger tips.

 #### Internal Transactions

 Ethereum also has a notion of messages or "internal transactions" that are not logged and not queryable by any normal Ethereum infrastructure.
 These transactions are invisible to most ethereum business applications.
 There are some solutions that can detect internal transactions but they are not common and require hacking standard ethereum tools.